jiakanglee/jiakanglee.github.io/_pages/about.md

 ## News

 - **Sept.
-2026:** Preparing for Qualifying Exam/ Finding an internship/ Working on an interesting question independently.
+2026:** Looking for new phd supervisor/Finding an internship at 2027 summer/ Working on an interesting research question independently.

 ## Selected Publications